Mathematics

 MATH 145 - Multi-variable Calculus (4 Credit Hours)

 A one-semester multivariable calculus course with an introduction to linear algebra.
-This class focuses on vectors, partical derivatives, gradients, optimization of functions of several variables, multiple integrals and their applications and elementary linear algebra.
+This class focuses on vectors, partial derivatives, gradients, optimization of functions of several variables, multiple integrals and their applications, and elementary linear algebra.

 Prerequisite(s): Placement or MATH 135.